 5) Do I have to be accepted by my preferred postgraduate programme before I apply for a scholarship?
 No. The postgraduate course decides on scholarships during the selection process.
 However, acceptance by the university is a prerequisite for being granted a scholarship.

 6) How many copies of my application are required?
-Only one copy of the application is required per postgraduate course.
-However, if you have decided to apply to 2 or 3 postgraduate courses, you must send 2 or 3 full applications to the repsective courses.
+Only one copy of the complete application is required for each postgraduate course.

 9) Can I send my application via e-mail?
 Please contact the Postgraduate Course to ask, whether a paper-based application or an online application is required.